jhelvy/ev-accessibility-2025/README.md

 2-bev-percent-state.R | 1.9 | Creates figure "figs/bars_bev_percent.png"
 3-bevs-per-dealer.R | 2.5 | Creates summary table of BEVs per dealership, saved in "tables/bev_percents.txt"
 4-burden-plots.R | 5.5 | Creates summary plots of the BEV access burden metric: "figs/burden-time-mean-class-price.png" and "figs/burden-time-mean-income-scatterplot.png"
-5-burden-map.R | 00 | text
+5-burden-map.R | 00 | Creates the BEV access burden maps in "figs/burden-time-map.png"

-The last code file in this folder, "6-listings-summary-tables.R", cannot be run using the provided data in the "data_local" folder.
-This is because it requires additional data about the vehicles in the listings, including the model name, price, etc. These data cannot be made publicly available.
-The resulting summary tables of the vehicle listings are saved in "tables/data_summary..." txt files.
+The last code file in this folder, "6-listings-summary-tables.R", cannot be run using the provided listings data in the "data_local" folder.
+This is because it requires additional data about the vehicles in the listings, including the model name, price, etc. These data cannot be made publicly available as they are under a license agreement.
+The resulting summary tables of the vehicle listings using the full listings data set are saved in "tables/data_summary..." txt files.